 "We are in a time where we fear the other, whether it's the mysterious invader who might kill us or take our jobs, or the faction that doesn't live near us that votes differently than we did," he said, according to Vanity Fair.
 "Maybe the evil is us.
 Maybe the monster that we're looking at has our face."

 Peele's ability to make fans look inward at their own demons is, sadly, not the film's greatest accomplishment.
-Instead, Peele broke ground by being one of the first (if not the first) mainstream director to feature a Black family front and centre in a horror film, a feat Nyong'o praised in an interview with Rolling Stone.
+Instead, Peele broke ground by being one of the first (if not the first) mainstream director to feature a Black family front and center in a horror film, a feat Nyong'o praised in an interview with Rolling Stone.

 "The subject of race is irrelevant to the experience that this family is going through.
 But the fact that this family exists in this particular genre and the legacy that is horror, that is the racial statement," she said.
 "The subject itself, what we're dealing with in the film, is something else.
 And that in itself is refreshing as well, that the experience of Black people is not always in context of their blackness.
-At the end of the day, Jordan [Peele], but putting Black people at the centre of his narratives, continues to expand our perception, our understanding of such people."
+At the end of the day, Jordan [Peele], but putting Black people at the center of his narratives, continues to expand our perception, our understanding of such people."